How to buy Herbalife shares

-Over the last 12 months, Herbalife's shares have ranged in value from as little as US$20.73 up to US$52.89.
+Over the last 12 months, Herbalife's shares have ranged in value from as little as US$41.98 up to US$59.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Herbalife's is 1.1215.
-This would suggest that Herbalife's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while Herbalife's is 0.9674.
+This would suggest that Herbalife's shares are less volatile than average (for this exchange).

 Herbalife Nutrition Ltd. offers nutrition solutions in North America, Mexico, South and Central America, Europe, the Middle East, Africa, and the Asia Pacific.
 The company provides products in the areas of weight management; targeted nutrition; energy, sports, and fitness; and outer nutrition.
-It offers weight management products, including meal replacement products, protein shakes, drink mixes, weight loss enhancers, and healthy snacks; targeted nutrition products, which include dietary and nutritional supplements that contain herbs, vitamins, minerals, and other natural ingredients; outer nutrition products, such as facial skin, body, and hair care products; and energy, sports, and fitness products comprising N-R-G tea and energy drink products.
+It offers weight management products, including meal replacement products, protein shakes, drink mixes, weight loss enhancers, and healthy snacks; targeted nutrition products, which include functional beverages, and dietary and nutritional supplements that contain herbs, vitamins, minerals, and other natural ingredients; outer nutrition products, such as facial skin, body, and hair care products; and energy, sports, and fitness products comprising N-R-G tea and energy drink products.
 The company also provides literature, promotional, and other materials that include start-up kits, sales tools, and educational materials.
-It offers its products through independent service providers, sales representatives, and sales officers, as well as through its retail stores.
+It offers its products through independent service providers and sales representatives, as well as through company-operated retail platforms.
 The company was formerly known as Herbalife Ltd. and changed its name to Herbalife Nutrition Ltd. in April 2018.
 Herbalife Nutrition Ltd. was founded in 1980 and is headquartered in Los Angeles, California.

 Frequently asked questions